Rei-SwitchBot/faq/en-us/Others.md

 3. Tap "Delete Account".

 4. Once you tap the red "Delete Account" button, an authorization code will be sent to your email address.
 If you change your mind, you have 24 hours to withdraw your deletion request.

-5. If you are unable to submit a deletion request directly from the app, please log in to the SwitchBot app → Profile → Help and Feedback → Feedback.

 ---